simplySimple-cs16/flutter_projects/projects_readme.txt

         print(Abc.uid); // out : ABC ... no class object created and used which is more efficient
     - whenever u declare a const var inside a class it has to static otherwise there will be error.
 Because a const property should be equal and static i.e not dynamic for every object.
+    - use staic const String for every named routes.
+    - Learned about flutter animations:
+        - Hero Animation
+        - Custom Animation
+            - AnimationController [vsync,ticker,controller.value] -> for linear animations
+                controller.forward();
+                controller.reverse(from:1.0) //means start from 1.0 to 0
+            - Animation -> [applied on top of animation controller]for curved animations
+                - expects a double value with upperbound of 1.0 otherwise the app will crash if upperbound > 1.0
+                - CurvedAnimation()
+                - Tween()
+                    - Eg:ColorTween() //for smooth animation of colors
+                    - Other are also there like for border,etc.
+                    - All they do is take a begin and an end value and animate between them.
+        - Flutter animation packages by developers
+    - with Modifier adds more capability to a class
+    - addListerner class for seeing how an animation works or listening to a function, specially its changing values.
+    - learn about default dispose method.
+Here u can put your code which will run when a screen is exited or disposed.
+        Its optimal to dispose animation in dispose method otherwise they will run in the background forever.
+    - Dart 'mixin' : (they are like classes)
+        We can only 'extend' a single parent class but we can add multiple capabalities to a class 'with' multiple 'mixins' Eg.
+        mixin CanWrite{void write(){print('I can write');}}
+        mixin CanRead{void read(){print('I can read');}}
+        class Kadum with CanWrite,CanRead{}
+        void main(){
+            Kadum().write();
+            Kadum.read();
+        }
+    - .coyWith() used to edit only some of the properties of a widget.
+    - TextField() IMP properties for login and registration:
+        keyboardType: TextInputType.emailAddress, //for using keyboard specially for emails.
+        obscureText: true, //for making text not readable ie replacing chars with dots.